-The Veeder-Root PMC system requires one Vapor Pressure Sensor per GDF installed into one of the dispensers located closest to the tanks (If a row of dispensers are equal distance from the tank pad and within 10' of each other, any dispenser can be used), or on the vent stack, in accordance with the applicable ARB Approved IOM Manual.
+The Veeder-Root ISD system requires one Vapor Pressure Sensor per GDF installed into one of the dispensers located closest to the tanks (If a row of dispensers are equal distance from the tank pad and within 10' of each other, any dispenser can be used), or on the vent stack, in accordance with Section 13 of the ARB Approved IOM Manual.
 For vapor vent stack installation, determine which vapor vent stack line is closest to the tank being monitored.
 Select this line for the addition of the pressure sensor.
-The connection must be BELOW the Veeder-Root Carbon Canister if equipped in accordance with the applicable section of the ARB Approved IOM Manual.
+The connection must be BELOW the Veeder-Root Carbon Canister if equipped in accordance with Section 13 of the ARB Approved IOM Manual.

-Note: Installation of a Veeder-Root pressure sensor is only required at facilities equipped with a Veeder-Root Vapor Polisher, VST Green Machine, or VST Membrane processor.
-For these facilities, a wired pressure sensor may be installed at either the dispenser or on the vent stack.
-Or, for these facilities, a wireless pressure sensor may be installed on the vent stack, as per the IOM.
-Figure 2B-9 shows a typical image of the vapor pressure sensor and optional dryer tube.
-Figure 2B-10 shows a typical image of the optional wireless components.
-Figure 2B-11 shows a typical wired sensor dispenser installation configuration.
-Figure 2B-12 shows a typical wired sensor vapor vent stack installation configuration.
-Figure 2B-13 shows the wireless vapor pressure sensor installed in the required Universal Enclosure.
+Note: Installation of a Veeder-Root pressure sensor is required at all facilities equipped with Veeder-Root ISD.
+A wired pressure sensor may be installed at either the dispenser or on the vent stack.
+Or a wireless pressure sensor may be installed on the vent stack, as per the IOM Figure 2B-8 shows an ISD Vapor Pressure Sensor illustration.
+Figures 2B-12 and 2B-13 show the dispenser installation configuration.
+Figure 2B-15 shows the vapor vent stack installation configuration.
+Figure 2B-19 shows the wireless vapor pressure sensor (vapor vent stack installation)installed in the required Universal Enclosure.